remzh/OpenTrivia/README.md

 Inspired by the lack of customizability in existing (free) platofrms like Kahoot, Open Trivia is fully customizable while still having everything you need right out of the go.

 ## Quickstart
+**I'm in the progress of migrating variables from a mess of JSON files scattered around into a few environmental variables.
+The following will be updated once the configuration migration process is complete.**

 You'll need to create a `credentials.json` file under the `secure` folder, and provide three keys: `database`, `sessionKey`, and `hostPassword`.

 The `hostPassword` should begin with "host" and is used to give access to the slideshow and host dashboard.
 The `database` must be a MongoDB or MongoDB compatible database.